 How Often Are Sentences Suspended in New Hampshire?

 Suspended sentencing is actually quite common.
-For example, the local news outlet, The Sentinel Source, reports some recent criminal convictions in New Hampshire that occurred in February 2014.
-Many of them include suspended sentences:
+For example, in New Hampshire suspended sentences that occurred in February 2014 include:

 A 33-year-old Westmoreland man was convicted of reckless conduct with a deadly weapon in Cheshire County Superior Court.
 He was sentenced to one year in jail, all suspended.